-Trees must be planted in public spaces such as parks, schools, churches and along public roadway easements within northwest Indiana’s Lake Michigan Watershed (MAP).
-Eligible applicants include municipalities, schools, churches, conservation organizations and other public entities.
+In most cases, trees must be planted in public spaces such as parks, schools, churches and along public roadway easements within northwest Indiana’s Lake Michigan Watershed (MAP).
+If no public spaces are available, trees can be planted on private property.
+Restrictions apply and applicants considering this must coordinate with NIRPC and its CommuniTree partners prior to submitting an application.
+Eligible applicants include public entities, such as municipalities, schools, churches, and conservation, community or service organizations.

-Applications may be submitted electronically to Joe Exl at firstname.lastname@example.org.
-Please include organization name followed by CommuniTree Fall 2019 Application in the subject line.
-(Example: Lake County SWCD CommuniTree Fall 2018 Application)
+Applications may be submitted electronically to Jen Birchfield at email@example.com.
+Please include organization name followed by CommuniTree Spring 2023 Application in the subject line.
+(Example: Porter County SWCD CommuniTree Spring 2023 Application)

 Alternatively, applications can be mailed to: